 The CCSSM describe the various elements of what students should know and be able to do.
-The MAP assessment tasks, illustrated with student work at various levels, show what the standards look like in performance terms.
+The summative assessment tasks, illustrated with student work at various levels, show what the standards look like in performance terms.
 They enable teachers to assess student performance and, through the Classroom Challenges, to move each student’s reasoning forward.
 In this way they help classroom teachers translate the vision of CCSSM into their own classroom.

 Black and Wiliam also describe in their review (cited above) how research shows that, when properly implemented, formative assessment leads to remarkable gains in student learning.
-MAP Classroom Challenges are designed to enable teachers to realize this potential.
+Classroom Challenges are designed to enable teachers to realize this potential.
 Built around rich tasks, they provide a “critical supplement” to any curriculum, designed to present a lesson every two weeks and help teachers adjust the rest of their instructional time.
 The key to formative assessment is to focus on qualitative assessment of each student’s reasoning on rich tasks.
 Giving scores or other summative statements will undermine effectiveness by distracting students attention from the teacher guidance that will move their reasoning forward.